mhalle/idcquery/README.md

 **All fields except the query are optional.
 If specified, queryParameters are used to build a query to execute it.
 All other fields are currently for documentation only.**

+### Query metadata fields
-* title: Title of the query
+* title: Title of the query (supports Markdown formatting)
-* summary: A short one-line summary of the query
+* summary: A short summary of the query (supports Markdown formatting)
-* description: A longer textual description of the query and how it it used.
+* description: A longer textual description of the query and how it it used. (supports Markdown formatting)
 * identifier: A permalink, DOI, or other unique identifier for the query
 * documentationUrl: A link to additional documentation about the query.
 * discussionUrl: A link to a discussion thread about the query.